MicrosoftDocs/dynamics-365-intelligent-order-management/topics/fulfillment-returns-optimization.md

 Depending on the nature of your business, you can define multiple optimization strategies.
 You can define a list of fulfillment sources that participate in fulfillment, and define constraints that the optimization service must enforce.
 Those constraints are hard constraints that the optimization service will mandatorily impose when it determines the optimal source.
 You can configure a strategy as the default strategy.
 However, only one strategy can be the default strategy at any single time.

 A strategy can be configured to run either in real-time mode or in batched mode.
-When a strategy runs in batched mode, sales orders that use it will be queued until the configured period is reached.
+When a strategy runs in batched mode, sales orders that use it is queued until the configured period is reached.
 Both real-time mode and batched mode result in the creation of a single fulfillment plan.

 Within a single business, fulfillment optimization can vary, based on the type of customer, the channel, and other business attributes.
 Intelligent Order Management supports the use of multiple fulfillment strategies.
 Businesses can set up multiple fulfillment strategies either by using policies or by setting the fulfillment strategy attribute on a sales order during the order intake process.